sawfiz/Battleship/README.md

 To Do:
-- When dragging a ship, if the ship has already been rotate, the image being dragged is still not turned
+- When dragging a ship, if the ship has already been rotate, the image being dragged is still not turned -- Done.
+Add rotated ship images.
 - After dragging a ship, the ship image zooms back to it's original location.
-I want the dragged ship to disappar
+I want the dragged ship to disappar -- Done.
+--- Add `event.preventDefault()` to `dragOver` handler
+--- Only refresh board if the ship is dragged to a new cell
 - Disallow clicking once game over.
 - Perhaps better UI
   - Popup to ask user to deploy fleet